reecemartin/leetcode-solution-space/9-longest-no-repeat-substring/readme.txt

 Solution:
 Initially was confused into thinking it was no repeats sequentially, not in the entire substring, but I can still use my code for checking if the character is a repeat, since repeats will be between any such substrings.

+Turned out I was wrong, trying to adapt the code didn't make sense so I tried to rewrite it to simplify, and eventually I got it working, albeit with 5% runtime and 11% memory performance, not good!
+I will try and optimize.
+Second version beats 47% on memory and about 10% on runtime.